Austasty/Fix_My_Code_Challenge/0x00-challenge/README.md

-# Solutions to fix the code challenges
+fix the code challenges
-provided by alx school
+provided by alx school wih our Solutions